 A searchable blockchain database

-One of the projects that LimeChain started working with since the beginning of 2018 is Vaultitude — a searchable blockchain database that offers proof of authorship via secure digital publication.
+One of the projects that LimeChain started working with at the beginning of 2018 is Vaultitude — a searchable blockchain database that offers proof of authorship via secure digital publication.

 Vaultitiude is solving the challenges with IP by reducing its’ inherent complexity and providing users with a clear overview of their creations.
 The platform encourages the authors to safeguard all of their work by storing it in a safe digital vault, a central feature of Vaultitude.
 Further, the user is able to easily and safely acquire proof of their authorship for the practical application of copyrights, make defensive publications, share confidential information, sell or license his work or get in touch with IP professionals to successfully file patents and trademarks.
 Moreover, Vaultitude publications are accepted as evidence of the innovator’s rights to his work in legal proceedings and as proof of prior art by international patent and trademark offices.